 - Make sure an access point is set up.
 See the manual that came with your access point for more information. - 2 Turn on the WIRELESS or WIRELESS LAN switch.
-The WIRELESS LAN indicator lights up.
+The WLAN indicator lights up.

-On models with the Bluetooth functionality^{}, double-click 🔜 (🗾 / 🔤) on the taskbar to display the Wireless Device Switch window.
-Select the Enable 2.4 GHz Wireless LAN check box and click OK.
+On models that support the Bluetooth functionality and/or the IEEE 802.11a/b/g standard, double-click [18] (18] on the taskbar to display the Wireless Device Switch window.
+Select your desired wireless option(s) and click OK.

 - 3 Click Start and then Control Panel.

 - 4 Click Network and Internet Connections.

 - 5 Click Network Connections.

 The Network Connections window appears.

 - 6 In the right panel under LAN or High-Speed Internet, double-click Wireless Network Connection.
 The Wireless Network Connection window appears.

 - 7 Select the network you want to use.

 - 8 Enter the network key.

 - 9 Click Connect.

-- After 30 seconds, the connection is established.
+After 30 seconds, the connection is established.

-- See the online Specifications to see whether your model supports the Bluetooth functionality.
+- See the online Specifications to see whether your model supports the Bluetooth functionality and/or the IEEE 802.11a/b/g standard.